kqr/braceml/README.md

          "A document is a sequence of block elements"

     BLOCK        ::= BLOCKTAG | PARAGRAPH
-         "A block element starts with a block tag, xor is a paragraph"
+         "If the block does not start with a block tag, it must be a paragraph"

     BLOCKTAG     ::= H | HH | HHH | ULI | OLI | CODEBLOCK | QUOTE | IMG
-         "A block tag is either a heading with a level, a list item, a code block, a blockquote or an image"
+         "A block tag is one of these things (H = heading, ULI = UL + LI)"

     H            ::= {.
 INLINE .}
     HH           ::= {..
 INLINE ..}